volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 First, you must have a working configuration with volumio, the dac you want to use and the mixer properly set.

-VERY IMPORTANT STOP PLAYING MUSIC BEFORE SETTING THE PLUGIN OR YOU WILL GET NO SOUND

 1) download brutefir.zip file and install it through volumio plugin management UI.
 2) Enable the plugin
-3) Set Loopback as output device in volumio playback options.
-4) In plugin advanced settings, save (even if you don't change anything).
-5) Play ! change the equalizer, try demo filters (not very good) by typing their names in left and right filters.
+4) Play ! change the equalizer, try demo filters (not very good) by typing their names in left and right filters.

 if you experience problems, remove the configuration folder "rm -Rf /data/configuration/miscellanea/brutefir"